 “One important key to extreme diving is self-confidence.
 An important key to self-confidence is training and to never overestimate your self-confidence...” — Tom Steiner

 Tom was born in 1965, in Switzerland, 1 km from Bulle (which means Bubble in French!).
 He speaks and writes seven languages fluently (EN, F, D, SP, NL, I & HUNG) and also has good knowledge of Arabic.
 Tom started diving during a holiday in 1979 with an intro dive in Barbados.
 After returning to Switzerland, he decided to start his diving education in Lake Geneva, (Montreux).
 90% of all of Tom's diving education took place in the cold, dark Swiss lakes with the other 10% in the Mediterranean Sea.
 He started with CMAS adding additional agency certifications with PADI, TDI, SDI, EDA, NRC, IANTD, BSAC, PROTEC, ISE and ANDI Instructor.

-After over 25 years of professional diving, Tom has now completed over 11,500 dives and totaled 2,500 hours on rebreathers.
+After over 25 years of professional diving, Tom has now completed over 13,500 dives and a total of 2,500 hours on rebreathers.
 He has worked in the diving industry all over the world and has also presented seminars on technical diving at a number of international dive shows and events.
 He is an EDA Examiner, CMAS Course Director & Examiner, TDI, SDI, PADI TECREC Instructor Trainer, INNERSPACE Explorers Instructor Trainer, PADI Master Scuba Instructor, Master Freediving Instructor and finally a BSAC & IANTD Instructor.